UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 these transformations, not to a single string, but to a whole column of them.

+We saw back in Module 4 that string data is represented in a pandas dataframe using the dtype `object`.
+This is the default dtype given to columns that have a mix of different data types or if pandas cannot identify the column as any other dtype.

 Remember when we discussed datetimes columns and we applied time functions to a whole column by adding `.dt` before the function?